fabricerosay/AlphaGPU/README.md

 -The same algorithm can produce very strong nets in less than 2 hours for Connect4

 -For Reversi things are less convincing but after 2 or 3 hours the net is able to draw or win perfect player when starting( but it seems far from being perfect)
+Good parameters to try Cpuct=2 noise=0.125

+-For speed noise is uniform and should be set to 1/average number of moves, then you should play around this value.
+Usually if loss is dropping to fast you should set noise higher.
+With so few rollouts as 64, and loss getting too low, the net will be caught in local optima too early.

 # Implementing your own game
 -Take a look at Gobang.jl to get hints.